BharathSadineni/Eventually-Yours-shopping-app-Project-/README.md

 ## 🛠️ Feature List

-- **AI Recommendations:** Personalized, context-aware product suggestions.
+- **AI Recommendations:** Personalized, context-aware product suggestions
-- **Live Amazon Data:** Always up-to-date products, prices, and details.
+- **Live Product Data:** Always up-to-date products, prices, and details
-- **Profile & Preferences:** Manage your favorite categories and shopping habits.
+- **Profile & Preferences:** Manage your favorite categories and shopping habits
-- **Occasion-Based Shopping:** Get ideas for birthdays, holidays, and more.
+- **Occasion-Based Shopping:** Get ideas for birthdays, holidays, and more
-- **Data Import/Export:** Easy backup and restore.
+- **Data Import/Export:** Easy backup and restore
-- **Modern UI:** Fast, accessible, and responsive for all devices.
+- **Modern UI:** Fast, accessible, and responsive for all devices
-- **Secure:** Environment variables and keys are never exposed.
+- **Secure:** Environment variables and keys are never exposed

 ---